ayush4ise/mint-classics-sql-project/README.md

 ### Database File
-- The project utilizes the database file: `mintclassicsDB.sql` It is provided by Coursera.
+- The project utilizes the database file: `mintclassicsDB.sql` It is provided by Coursera as a [guided project](https://www.coursera.org/learn/showcase-analyze-data-model-car-database-mysql-workbench/home/welcome).

 ### Techniques Used